jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ## 3. Create a CodePipeline

+It is time to create your CICD pipeline on AWS.
 Now if you're like me who likes to do things using CLI (and I assume that there is already a CodeBuild project), you can edit "my-pipeline.json" which you can find in this repo, replace the values with your own values, and execute the following CLI.

 ```bash
 aws codepipeline create-pipeline --cli-input-json file://my-pipeline.json